 About the EFL

 Formed in 1888 by its twelve founder members, the Football League Limited (with its brand name, EFL) is the world's original league football competition and provides the template for leagues the world over.
-The EFL is also the largest single body of professional clubs in European football and is responsible for administering and regulating the Sky Bet EFL (which consists of the Sky Bet Championship, Sky Bet League One and Sky Bet League Two), the Carabao Cup and the Leasing.com Trophy as well as reserve and youth football.
+With 72 member clubs, it is also the largest single body of professional clubs in European football and is responsible for administering and regulating the Sky Bet EFL (which consists of the Sky Bet Championship, Sky Bet League One and Sky Bet League Two), the Carabao Cup and the EFL Trophy, as well as reserve and youth football.

 On behalf of its clubs, the EFL generates the commercial revenue that sustains football’s growth.
 Through the sale of collective rights, sponsorship, licensing and other commercial activity the EFL delivers in excess of £98 million to its member clubs every season.
 The EFL also uses additional revenues for, amongst other things, the collective purchase of certain goods and services on behalf of it and/or its clubs.